-Pollution Prevention Action Item Measurable Goal(s) Progress on Goal(s) Activities Conducted and Planned (specific implementation dates) Add berm to all 4 fuel dispensers Reduction of fuel spills leaving the site. ☑ In Planning☐ Ongoing☐ Completed☐ Evaluation This installation reduces the risks of potential storm water contamination via a fuel spill.
-Assess all municipally owned or operated facilities Complete by June 1, 2018 ☐ In Planning ☐ Ongoing ☒ Completed ☐ Evaluation Item was completed by July of 2016.
-Based on assessment create a high priority facilities list Complete by June 1, 2018 ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation Item was completed by July of 2016.

-Perform an annual inspection of high priority facilities Start by June 1, 2018 ☐ In Planning☒ Ongoing☐ Completed☐ Evaluation Completed in August/September 2020.
-SWPPP Training Hold training for County- owned SWPPP facilities ☐ In Planning ☐ Ongoing ☒ Completed ☐ Evaluation Held a training on SWPPP requirements for County industrial facilities on October 29, 2020.
+Pollution Prevention Action Item Measurable Goal(s) Progress on Goal(s) Activities Conducted and Planned (specific implementation dates) Assess all municipally owned or operated facilities Complete by June 1, 2018 ☐ In Planning☐ Ongoing☒ Completed☐ Evaluation Item was completed by July of 2016.
+Based on assessment create a high priority facilities list Complete by June 1, 2018 ☐ In Planning☐ Ongoing☒ Completed☐ Evaluation Item was completed by July of 2016.
+Perform an annual inspection of high priority facilities Start by June 1, 2018 ☐ In Planning ☑ Ongoing ☐ Completed ☐ Evaluation High priority facility inspections were completed in 2021-2022 and inspections are ongoing throughout the permit term.
+SWPPP Training Hold training for County- owned SWPPP facilities ☐ In Planning ☐ Ongoing ☑ Completed ☐ Evaluation Held a training on SWPPP requirements for County industrial facilities on May 16, 2022.